We have priority timescales for the different types of repairs you may report. The timescales are based on the urgency of the work.

 Find out about reporting a repair.

-A repair that could cause danger to life or property if not attended to immediately.
+This is a repair that could cause danger to life or property if not attended to immediately.

 We will aim to make it safe within 4 hours, and, where possible, complete a repair.